Advanced Diploma in Counselling Practice (450 g.l.h. Level 5 equivalent) (NCPS Accredited) Course Information

 • Supervisor – Counsellor working alliance

-• How development of self-awareness contributes to the effectiveness of the therapeutic relationship & process
+• Contribution and effectiveness of supervision with regard to counsellors’ and clients’ needs.
+How development of self-awareness contributes to the effectiveness of the therapeutic relationship and process

 Unit Assessment:

-• Working within legal & ethical requirements as a counselling practitioner
+• Working within legal and ethical requirements as a counselling practitioner

-• Knowledge & understanding of a professional ethical framework & its application to counselling practice
+• Knowledge and understanding of a professional ethical framework and its application to counselling practice

-• Respond effectively to complex client issues & ethical dilemmas
+• Respond effectively to complex client issues and ethical dilemmas

-• Professional issues for the candidate in regard to counselling placement
+• Address professional issues for the candidate in regard to counselling placement

-• Potential areas of conflict between the candidate & counselling placement
+• Planning for and mitigating potential areas of conflict between the candidate and counselling placement.

 Unit Assessment:

-• 2 Supervisor’s Reports at 3 months & final at 100 client hours
+• Supervisor’s Report: initial report at 3 months and final summary report following completion of 100 client hours

 Notes: